 ACTIVITIES FOR BABIES & TODDLERS

 Frolic the day away at the North Beach Playground, a bright and colorful beachside park designed so that children can gain elevation and take in a picturesque view of the ocean.
 You’ll find playground favorites such as swings, slides and climbing activities, but this cutting-edge park also features sensory play elements focusing on touching, feeling and hearing.
 What’s more: North Beach Playground is universally accessible, meaning it offers more activities for children with disabilities including increased maneuvering space, barrier-free equipment and easy-access surfaces and pathways.

 Annenberg Community Beach House

-For a full day of fun under the sun, the Annenberg Community Beach House, which celebrates its 10th anniversary in 2019, has it all: a sparkling marble-rimmed public swimming pool with hand-painted tile that welcomes swimmers all summer long, beach volleyball and soccer fields, stand-up paddleboards for rent, a Summer Game Room, a splash pad and a playground for the little ones and year-round cultural programs and community events.
+For a full day of fun under the sun, the Annenberg Community Beach House, has it all: a sparkling marble-rimmed public swimming pool with hand-painted tile that welcomes swimmers all summer long, beach volleyball and soccer fields, stand-up paddleboards for rent, a Summer Game Room, a splash pad and a playground for the little ones and year-round cultural programs and community events.
 And that’s in addition to the simple things that make a day at the beach with the family so much easier and more enjoyable, like sunscreen, comfy seating options, shade, clean bathrooms, water fountains, sand toys and sports equipment that can be checked out.
 Visitors can grab a bite to eat at Back on the Beach Cafe, where kids can play in the sand next to your table.
 Or take a time-out from the sun and venture inside the community house to tour the exhibits by regional artists.

 ACTIVITIES FOR TWEENS & TEENS